FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 We consider Font Awesome to be a very low risk solution in general.
 The core of our offering is effectively images in an SVG, WOFF, or WOFF2 format.
 To make it easy to consume these images we have various wrappers and features built for common technologies such as CSS, JavaScript, and various other frameworks.
-This aspect of our code is opensource, heavily scrutinized, and used without issue by millions of people (who have never been shy about telling us if there is a problem).
+This aspect of our code is open source, heavily scrutinized, and used without issue by millions of people (who have never been shy about telling us if there is a problem).
 Payment information is processed via secure 3rd parties and the only information about our clients that we must store is a contact email address.
 From a privacy perspective, while using Font Awesome, we collect some logs for standard